bigcommerce/form-poster-js/README.md

 ## Usage

-You can install this package using npm, yarn or bower.
+You can install this package using npm or yarn.
 Below is an example of how to use it.

 ```js
 import { createFormPoster } from 'form-poster';